-There is a lower level of youth participation in agricultural co-operative societies in Burundi (Manirakiza, 2020).
+There is a lower level of youth participation in agricultural cooperative societies in Burundi (Manirakiza, 2020).
 This situation has raised concerns for the government and agricultural stakeholders due to reduced production and youth unemployment (Yami et al., 2019).
-Since the early 1990s, the concept of farming co-operatives has recurred in official discourses related to the liberalization approach (Ndayisaba, 2021).
-However, this situation encountered challenges in 2007, with an estimate indicating that merely 29% of farmers were members of co-operative societies.
-Additionally, within the tea-growing region of Burundi, which contributes significantly to the national economy through exports (more than 90% of exports), only 25 hills out of over 70 had co-operative associations.
-This disparity was underscored by a 6.8% decrease in the number of members in farmer's co-operatives from 2014 to 2015 at the national level (Ndayisaba, 2021).
-Consequently, this economic activity has not been embraced by the younger generation, who perceive it as an occupation reserved for elderly, illiterate and economically disadvantaged individuals in rural areas (FAO, 2012).
+However, by 2007, it was estimated that 29% of farmers were members of cooperative societies (Ndayisaba, 2021).
+Additionally, within the teagrowing region of Burundi, which contributes significantly to the national economy through exports (more than 90% of exports), only 25 hills out of over 70 had cooperative associations.
+This disparity was underscored by a 6.8% decrease in the number of members in farmers' cooperatives from 2014 to 2015 at the national level (Ndayisaba, 2021).
+Consequently, this economic activity has not been embraced by the younger generation, who perceive it as an occupation reserved for elderly, illiterate, and economically disadvantaged individuals in rural areas (FAO, 2012).

-Various initiatives and policies have been established by the government and stakeholders in an effort to promote and support co-operative societies, for instance, the National Agency for Promotion and Regulation of Co-operative Societies (ANACOOP 2017), Investment Bank for Youth (BIJE) and Youth Economic Empowerment Program (PAEEJ).
+Various initiatives and policies have been established by the government and stakeholders in an effort to promote and support cooperative societies, for instance, the National Agency for the Promotion and Regulation of Cooperative Societies (ANACOOP 2017), Investment Bank for Youth (BIJE), and Youth Economic Empowerment Program (PAEEJ).
 Their roles were to empower youth and provide them with opportunities for agricultural macro-credit, along with education and information on herbal resources.
-However, these initiatives have not succeeded in effectively integrating youth into agricultural co-operative societies (Manirakiza, 2020).
+However, these initiatives have not been effective in integrating youth into agricultural cooperative societies (Manirakiza, 2020).

-Different factors, such as perception and interest in agricultural co-operative activities, government support, land availability, unemployment, agricultural knowledge and rural credit facilities have been identified as influencers of youth participation in agricultural co-operatives in other studies (Mdluli et al., 2019; Ng'atigwa et al., 2020).
-However, these factors may vary across regions and cannot be readily generalized to the context of Burundi.
-Furthermore, the agricultural sector remains unattractive to youth, resulting in their migration from rural to urban areas in pursuit of better opportunities (Sandhu et al., 2021).
-Previous research has inadequately addressed factors that influence youth participation in agricultural co-operatives, often concentrating on individual farming activities or specific types of agricultural co-operatives (Cheleni, 2016; Kimaro et al., 2015; Anania et al., 2016).
+Different factors, such as perception and interest in agricultural cooperative activities, government support, land availability, unemployment, agricultural knowledge, and rural credit facilities, have been identified as influencers of youth participation in agricultural cooperatives in other studies (Mdluli et al., 2019; Ng'atigwa et al., 2020).
+However, these factors may vary across regions and cannot be generalised to the context of Burundi.
+Previous research has inadequately addressed factors that influence youth participation in agricultural cooperatives, often concentrating on individual farming activities or specific types of agricultural cooperatives (Cheleni, 2016; Kimaro et al., 2015; Anania et al., 2016).

-Additionally, there exists limited knowledge about the level of awareness of agricultural co-operative societies among youth, as scholars recommend (Damas and Chikoyo, 2023).
-This encompasses the cultivation related co-operative activities involving youth, the costs and benefits associated with their participation in agricultural co-operative societies and the socio-economic factors particularly in the northern region of Burundi.
-Hence, the current study aims to address this contextual and knowledge gap by assessing the factors influencing youth participation in agricultural co-operative societies in the northern region of Burundi.
+Additionally, there exists limited knowledge about the level of awareness of agricultural cooperative societies among youth, as scholars recommend (Damas and Chikoyo, 2023).
+This encompasses the cultivation-related cooperative activities involving youth, the costs and benefits associated with their participation in agricultural cooperative societies, and the socio-economic factors influencing youth participation in agricultural cooperative societies, particularly in the northern region of Burundi.
+Hence, the current study aims to address this contextual and knowledge gap by assessing the factors influencing youth participation in agricultural cooperative societies in the northern region of Burundi.

-1.3 Objectives
+1.3 Objectives of the Study